morlandi/django-ajax-datatable/README.rst

 Renders an HTML fragment to show table row content in "detailed view" fashion, as previously explained later in the **Add row tools as first column** section.
+Having `"pk"` in your column_defs list is needed to have the script get the object to render.

 See also: `row details customization`_